Geethen/geeforec.github.io/content/post/practical-8.md

 **Importing data**

-For this dataset we will need two core datasets.
+For this practical we will need two core datasets.
 Our geo-referenced species localities or presences and our geographic layers of environmental predictor variables.
 In addition to this we will need a chosen area of interest.

 Our first step is to load the presence data for our species of interest - _Bradypus variegatus_ - a species commonly used Species Distribution Modeling tutorials.
 This data has been extracted from the **R dismo** package.
 This dataset has already been uploaded as an asset and made publicly available.